giacomelli/TheOthers/README.md

 TheOthers
 =========

 C# library to monitor the "The Others".
-A "other" can be another systems, api,s web services, databases or any other external dependency that your application is dependent.
+A "other" can be anything that your current application is depentent, like others systems, web apis, web services and databases.